-Matthew Langlands – Postgraduate Recruitment Marketing Officer
+Matthew Langlands – Postgraduate Recruitment Marketing Assistant

-Integrating what I learned from the programme into my day-to-day job came easily at NTU.
-Getting out of the routine and challenging your own behaviours is the difficult part, but the fact that education and development is at the heart of what we do at the University meant that my colleagues were more than supportive in helping me achieve this, both through being understanding and by providing me with opportunities to apply what I learned.
-Working in the higher education sector is definitely an advantage for self-progression, which lends itself to the graduate programme in a way that I think you’d struggle to find elsewhere.
+Integrating the Programme into my work came easily at NTU.
+Education and development is at the heart of the University and my colleagues were more than supportive in helping me to develop.
+They provided me with chances to make the most of what I was learning and were always there to offer constructive feedback.
+Working in Higher Education is definitely an advantage for anyone looking for self-development.
+There's a multitude of learning opportunities which all tied in with the GDP in a way that I think you’d struggle to find working anywhere else.

 My graduate role was all that I could have hoped for and more.
 I gained experience across all areas of marketing, from copywriting to events, and email marketing to report analysis.
 My experiences on the Programme led to me being able to move up into another role in my department as maternity cover for the CRM / Email Marketing Executive where I was able to specialise for a year, before achieving the role that I'm in now – Content Executive in the Digital Content team.

 I'd wholeheartedly recommend the programme to anybody looking to learn more about themselves and the way they work.
 I still draw upon the lessons I learned whilst on the Programme now, and I know I'll continue to for the rest of my career.
 It's been unbelievably beneficial and I wouldn't be lucky enough to be in the job that I'm in now without it.